 Christmas or Christmas Day (Old English for “Christ’s Mass) is an annual Christian holiday commemorating the birth of Jesus Christ.
 Christmas is central to the Christmas and holiday season.
 In Christianity, it marks the beginning of the larger season of Christmastide, which lasts twelve days.

 Although a Christian holiday, Christmas is also widely celebrated by many non-Christians, and some of its popular celebratory customs have pre-Christian or secular themes and origins.
-Popular modern customs of the holiday include gift-giving, music, an exchange of greeting cards, church celebrations, a special meal, and the display of various decorations; including Christmas trees, lights, garlands, mistletoe, nativity scenes, and holly.
-In addition, Father Christmas or Kris Kringle (known as Santa Claus in some areas, including North America, Australia and Ireland) is a popular folklore figure in many countries, associated with the bringing of gifts for children.
+Popular modern customs of the holiday include gift-giving, music, an exchange of greeting cards, church celebrations, a special meal, and the display of various decorations; including Christmas trees, lights, garlands, mistletoe, nativity scenes and holly.
+In addition, Father Christmas or Kris Kringle (better known to Americans as Santa Claus, as well as those in Australia and Ireland) is a popular folklore figure in many countries, associated with the bringing of gifts for children.